A function is defined in the current scope using a

 def do_init(rec) rec.val = 'inited' return rec end # The following should be avoided: a = do_init(Record()) # returns null ref!

 Record()in arguments.
-Only use it to assign an owned reference to a local variable, or when returning a copy of a record.
+Instead, only use it to assign an owned reference to a local variable, or when returning a copy of a record (see next section).

 def statement accepts identifier lookups within the function name.
 For example, one could define the function func5 as a member of myrec.